 This is particularly the case for new teachers starting out in teaching, with around 30% leaving for new jobs before 5 years spent as a teacher.
 The average salary a teacher receives in England who has been teaching for less than 10 years is £22,000 while teachers who have been in the profession for more than 10 years receive on average £35,000 a year.

-£13,000 pay gap between new and experienced teachers mean that new teachers entering teaching are finding it harder to cope with the pay, especially entering the profession and facing a workload that is much higher than expected.
+The £13,000 pay gap between new and experienced teachers mean that new teachers entering teaching are finding it harder to cope with the pay, especially entering the profession and facing a workload that is much higher than expected.
 This also means that less and less teachers are willing to apply for teaching jobs at struggling schools where the jobs are not as secure as other education jobs.
 More and more, teachers are applying for online tutoring jobs and tutoring jobs London and around the UK.

-female teachers are earning around 6.4% less than a male equivalent teaching in secondary schools, an elemental factor in the decision for some female teachers to leave teaching in pursuit of other careers.
-Lack of Motivation Towards the Changes to the National Teaching Service
+There is also a second pay gap relevant in the National Teaching Service, showing a substantial difference between the salary for male and female teachers.
+On average, female teachers are earning around 6.4% less than a male equivalent teaching in secondary schools, an elemental factor in the decision for some female teachers to leave teaching in pursuit of other careers.

-many teachers are looking into how to leave teaching, motivation to continue working under the strain is often a deciding factor for many teachers.
+A combination of the significant reasons why many teachers are looking into how to leave teaching, motivation to continue working under the strain is often a deciding factor for many teachers.
 The lack of funding to work efficiently and the resulting workload because of it is causing teachers to lose motivation in a job that they decided to pursue out of a desire to share knowledge, increase teaching standards and help students.
 While there are many factors causing a lack of motivation, one of the primary reasons are the changing government policies that are affecting schools across the UK.

-government policies put in place to set the recruitments levels of teachers saw the targets fall short from 2012 to 2016, leaving schools short of teachers and further lowering the morale of current teachers, pushing them into a new job search.
+From 2013 to 2016, the numbers of teachers who decided to leave the National Teaching Service saw an increase of 11%.
+Despite the increase in teachers leaving, the government policies put in place to set the recruitments levels of teachers saw the targets fall short from 2012 to 2016, leaving schools short of teachers and further lowering the morale of current teachers, pushing them into a new job search.

-hadn’t obtained any qualification or teaching credential past that of an A-level in the subject.
+The lack of teachers interested in open teaching positions has caused many schools to hire underqualified teachers for jobs, with 28% of secondary school physics classes in 2014 being taught be teachers who hadn’t obtained any qualification or teaching credential past that of an A-level in the subject.
 As the government policies fail to provide adequate levels of teaching staff, the low motivation to continue in under-staffed schools is a significant reason for teachers handing in their letter of resignation.

-unreasonable and unbeneficial to students and staff alike.
+While some new government policies are accepted by schools, others feel that the new changes are unreasonable and unbeneficial to students and staff alike.
 The combination of teaching pay freezes, Ofsted inspections without prior notice, and extensive changes to curriculum are just a few of the government changes that resulted in an increase of stress, pressure from parents and an overall decrease in teaching motivation.

 The reasons why many teachers are wondering how to resign from teaching are extensive and a combination of many factors that compile to make the job just too much to cope with.
 With even more teachers looking for find new employment as they feel the stress is becoming unmanageable, the reasons why a teacher might resign from the National Teaching Service could see even more growth in coming years.